Careers at King's Critical Care

-King’s Critical Care is the second largest and the best-performing service of its kind in the UK.
-We have an unparalleled case mix: we see patients from the widest range of socioeconomic groups and ethnic backgrounds in the developed world, and we treat every kind of critical illness and injury.
+King’s Critical Care is the second largest service of its kind in the UK.
+We have an unparalleled case mix: we see patients from the widest range of ethnic backgrounds and socioeconomic groups in the developed world, and we treat every kind of critical illness and injury.

 It will also be a hub for managing critical illness beyond the Trust, accepting patients from any King’s Health Partners hospital, from specialty networks covering south east England, and from hospitals across the UK and abroad.

-We’re recruiting to a wide of roles, including all grades of nurses; matrons; audit nurses; practice development nurses; junior and senior doctors; consultants; HCAs; MTOs; and Allied healthcare professionals.
-Contact us if you’d like more information about current or upcoming vacancies or go to NHS Jobs.
+We’re recruiting to a wide range of roles, including all grades of nurses; matrons; audit nurses; practice development nurses; junior and senior doctors; consultants; HCAs; MTOs; and allied healthcare professionals.
+Go to NHS Jobs to see our current vacancies, or contact us if you’d like more information about current or upcoming vacancies:

 - Nurses – all grades, email: firstname.lastname@example.org